ong8181/DASC3240/README.md

 As for the other part, see LICENSE.

 ## Open Jupyter notebook in your local PC
-If Jupyter Notebook is already installed in your PC, the most straightforward way to run the scripts is probably downloading all the files in this repository and open them using jupyter notebook.
+If Jupyter Notebook is already installed in your PC, the most straightforward way to run the scripts is probably downloading all the files in this repository and opening them using jupyter notebook.
 Alternatively, you can open them in Google Colab, but reading demo data is a bit tricky.

 ## Open Jupyter Notebook in Google Colab